 The AO3 Rice Purity Test is a community-made adaptation of the original Rice Purity Test — same yes-or-no format, same 0-100 scale — applied entirely to your experience as a fanfiction reader, writer, and community member on Archive of Our Own (AO3).

 Instead of asking about life experiences, relationships, or substances, the AO3 purity test asks about things like whether you have left a pity kudo, written whump, read omegaverse, sent someone a fic that ruined them, or cried over a fanfiction in public.
-If those terms mean nothing to you, the glossary at the bottom of this page explains everything.

 This guide covers what AO3 is, the full 100-question list organized by category, what your score means, and a glossary of every fandom term that appears in the test.

-The AO3 purity test exists in multiple versions across the community — on uQuiz, Tumblr, rice-purity-test.blog, and as a TikTok trend.
+The AO3 purity test exists in multiple versions across the community — on uQuiz, Tumblr, and as a TikTok trend.
 This guide covers the standard community format and the most commonly used question set.

 What Is AO3? — For Anyone Who Is New Here